-Opening Hours: Winter: 8 am to 5.30 pm & Summer: 8 am to 6 pm
+Huka Falls Opening Hours: Winter: 8 am to 5.30 pm & Summer: 8 am to 6 pm

 One of the top things to do in Taupo is to check out some of the Taupo thermal attractions.
-During our visit we went to Orakei Korako which Lonely Planet describes as “arguably the best thermal area left in New Zealand”.
+During our visit, we went to Orakei Korako, which Lonely Planet describes as “arguably the best thermal area left in New Zealand”.
 It’s a fantastic place to visit for those looking for things to do in Taupo for families.

 Situated just 30 minutes North of Taupo and located somewhat off the beaten track between Taupo and Rotorua, Orakei Korako is a highly active geothermal area.
 With more than 250 hot springs and 23 active geysers to see, Orakei Korako is still the largest geyser field in New Zealand.

-Whilst the walk around is fairly easy and we did it with ease, there are quite a few steps, so its not ideal for anyone with mobility issues or a pram.
+Whilst the walk around is fairly easy and we did it with ease, there are quite a few steps, so it’s not ideal for anyone with mobility issues or a pram.

-Once you complete your walk and take the boat back across the river, there is a small cafe where you can purchase lunch, snacks and drinks.
+Once you complete your walk and take the boat back across the river, there is a small café where you can purchase lunch, snacks and drinks.